wstagg/OrbitFetcher/README.md

 ## What it is

 OrbitFetcher is a C++ library that allows easy API calls to [N2YO.com](https://www.n2yo.com/).
-Users can easily retrieve different satellite data sets with a simple function call!
+Users can easily retrieve different satellite data sets with a simple function call.
+The returned data is parsed into ResponseData structs for easy access to data parameters.
 This library also comes with optional Python bindings.

 API calls available:
 - _TLE_